Martin Fleischmann: Retirement (from 1992)

 In 1992, Fleischmann moved to France with Pons to continue their work at the IMRA laboratory (part of Technova Corporation, a subsidiary of Toyota), but in 1995 he retired and returned to England.
 He co-authored further papers with researchers from the US Navy and Italian national laboratories (INFN and ENEA), on the subject of cold fusion.
 In March 2006, "Solar Energy Limited" division "D2Fusion Inc" announced in a press release that Fleischmann, then 79, would be acting as their senior scientific advisor.

 Death

 Fleischmann died at home in Tisbury, Wiltshire on 3 August 2012, of natural causes.
 He had suffered from Parkinson's disease, diabetes and heart disease.
-He was survived by his son Nicholas and his two daughters, Vanessa and Charlotte.
+He was survived by his son and two daughters.

 Legacy

-While holding the Faraday Chair of Electrochemistry he and Graham Hills established in the late 60s the now renowned Electrochemistry Group of the University of Southampton.
+While holding the Faraday Chair of Electrochemistry he and Graham Hills established in the late 1960s the Electrochemistry Group of the University of Southampton.

 Fleischmann produced over 272 scientific papers and book chapters on the field of electrochemistry.
 He contributed to the fundamental theory of: